interactive-brokers-review

 Money ManagerAccount for an individual who is hired on behalf of another advisor

-After you selected the ownership of your account, you can choose between Cash, Portfolio Margin, or Reg T Margin accounts.
-Clients from the EU automatically get a portfolio margin account if they select a margin account.
+After choosing the ownership structure of your account, Interactive Brokers allows you to select between Cash, Portfolio Margin, or Reg T Margin accounts.
+Clients based in the European Union are automatically assigned a Portfolio Margin account when they opt for margin trading.

 Comparison of IBKR LITE and IBKR PRO